Vedana/angular-camelia/README.md

 (Creative Commons License)

 The licensor permits others to copy, distribute, display, and perform the work.
 In return, licenses may not use the work for commercial purposes -- unless they get the licensor's permission.

+The licensor permits others to copy, distribute, display and perform only unaltered copies of the work -- not derivative works based on it.